p22chanakya-iima/valentine-magic-8ball/README.md

 a fully interactive magic 8 ball that only gives one answer: **yes**.

-because when your valentine is swapnika, the universe doesn't need to think twice.

 shake the ball. get a telugu meme. get emotionally attacked. say yes. repeat.

 ### features (because every side project needs a features section)